Batman! Da-da-da-da-da-da-da-da -da-da-BATMAN!

 Hopefully nothing as catchy as the little diddy I planted in your head earlier.
 BATMAN!
 Da-da-da-da-da-da-da-da-da-da….

-Emily Asher-Perrin always wanted to dress up as Poison Ivy for Halloween, but has yet to do so.
+Emmet Asher-Perrin always wanted to dress up as Poison Ivy for Halloween, but has yet to do so.
 She’s one of those people who writes for websites and tweets in her spare time.